ojanacek/CzechitasSimon/README.md

-# CzechitasSimon
+# Simon
-An implementation of the Simon game created for Czechitas .NET courses
+An implementation of the Simon game created for Czechitas .NET courses.
+About: https://en.wikipedia.org/wiki/Simon_(game)